Floor Not Bone Dry? Slab Testing and Mitigation

 Option 1: Vapor Retarder

-One of the products we recommend and install for moisture mitigation is a vapor retarder on top of the concrete floor.
-The vapor retarder will prevent any moisture within the slab from having any negative impact on what you overlay on top of the slab.
+One of the products we recommend and install for moisture mitigation is a vapor retarder (or vapor barrier) on top of the concrete floor.
+The vapor barrier is an essential component of the moisture mitigation system that will prevent any moisture within the slab from having any negative impact on what you overlay on top of the slab.

 Option: 2 Moisture Mitigation Coating

-We will coat the slab or flooring with a chemical coating that prevents moisture from emerging from the surface of the floor or cement.
-This will also prevent any moisture from damaging whatever you apply to the top of the floor and help keep it dry.
+To further aid moisture control, we will coat the slab or flooring with a chemical coating that prevents moisture from emerging from the surface of the floor or cement.
+This will also prevent any moisture vapor emission from damaging whatever you apply to the top of the floor and help keep it dry.

 Why is Moisture Mitigation Necessary Anyway?